|Module / ECTS / Path / Specialisation||Module :Sustainable marketing : 5 ECTS.|

 |Volume of contact hours :||27 h|

-- Distinguish the traditional marketing from the sustainable marketing
+- Distinguish traditional marketing from the sustainable one

 1. Introduction to the sustainable marketing concept.
 Evolution and basic trends.